dandun03/dandun03/README.md

 ---

 ## About me
 I'm a Berlin-based communication designer with a focus on brand identity, web design, and illustration.
-I build brands from scratch — from strategy and logo to website and campaign.
+I build brands from scratch, from strategy and logo to website and campaign.
 My work lives at the intersection of culture, craft, and visual storytelling.

 ## What I do
 - 🎯 Brand Identity & Visual Systems